UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-1/howto.md

 This is the Tree Editor where we create trees, nodes, and modify various responses.

 The left side of the window shows the Dialogue Trees for the project.
 To create or add a tree, press the `Add` button.
+You can also rename trees with the text field.

 Once created a new tree will appear within the Tree Editor with an empty NPC prompt.
 You can click the tree within the list to focus on it.